HarryPahwa/ClassifyingTrafficSigns/README.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 If you recall, the accuracy on the test set of 90.8%.

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the final cell of the Ipython notebook.

 For the first image, the model is close between guessing a speed limit of 50 or 60 km/hr, and the image does not guess correctly.
 The top five soft max probabilities were